Living with HIV

 Key Points

-• Food and water can be contaminated with germs that cause illnesses (called foodborne illnesses or food poisoning).
+• Food and water can be contaminated with germs that cause illnesses (called foodborne illnesses), which can be more serious for people with HIV due to a weakened immune system.

 • Food safety is about how to select, handle, prepare, and store food to prevent foodborne illnesses.
 Following food safety guidelines reduces the risk of foodborne illnesses.